OrbitalEnterprises/eve-esi-client/docs/WalletApi.md

 Returns a corporation&#39;s wallet balance

-Get a corporation&#39;s wallets  ---  This route is cached for up to 300 seconds
+Get a corporation&#39;s wallets  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant

 ### Example
 ```java